novinary/Sprint-Challenge-Redux-Smurfs/smurfs/PSEUDOCODE.md

 Answer self-study questions - Done

 Step 1
-- create a rootReducer and utilise Redux-Thunk in index.js - Done
+- create a store function and utilise Redux-Thunk in index.js - Done
 - in the createstore function pass thunk and logger in the applyMiddleware parameter to use them
 - the logger middleware helps to code better by providing instant logging